top of page

 Yoga Therapy vs. Private Yoga

-Meet Christine, MA, C-BDYT, E-RYT
+Meet Christine, MA, E-RYT, C-BDYT, C-IAYT

 I’m so glad you’ve found me and have taken the first step toward beginning your yoga practice and healing yourself from within.

 Years before I discovered yoga, I experienced flow states in my former career as a classical flutist.
 Flow states give a feeling of effortless effort and complete immersion in a present experience.
 These states are similar to the Yogic state of samadhi, or bliss, and they arise not from trying, but rather from the mundanity of regular practice.
 And so, to this day, I continue to practice!
-But now, I practice Yogic breathwork and asana rather than musical breathing and scales.
+But now, I practice Yogic breathwork and meditation rather than musical breathing and scales.

 Namaste!